Cyriacusifeco/helpbot/backend/API_doc.md

 -> The result of queries found will be sent back.
 You can only use the  key-value pair of  **query_text, feedback_text, feedback_rating** in searching

+### hashing

+GET /api/hash_passwd -> Get the hash value of a particular password.
+The password will be in a json with a key  of password

+GET /api/check_passwd -> check if a password matches a hashed value.
+The json will contain **password, hashpassword**.
+Then it will return a json with **matches** as a key in the json value. which either assume the value of True or False as the case may be.